 Other Government Experience

-Community Mr. Chin has served on multiple boards outside of work, including the American Judicature Society, the national Leadership Center for Attorney General Studies, the Hawaii Book and Music Festival, and the local YMCA and American Youth Soccer Organization (AYSO) chapters.
-In 2020, Mr. Chin was appointed by Honolulu Mayor Kirk Caldwell and unanimously confirmed by the City Council to serve a four-year term on the Honolulu Police Commission
+Community Mr. Chin has served on multiple boards outside of work, including the national Leadership Center for Attorney General Studies, the Hawaii Book and Music Festival, the American Judicature Society, and the local YMCA and American Youth Soccer Organization (AYSO) chapters.
+In 2020, Mr. Chin was appointed and unanimously confirmed to serve a five-year term on the Honolulu Police Commission